jbush001/NyuziToolchain/README.md

-This is a toolchain for an an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
+This is a toolchain for a parallel processor architecture called Nyuzi (https://github.com/jbush001/GPGPU).
 It includes a C/C++ compiler, assembler, and linker based on the LLVM, clang, and mclinker projects.

 ## Building